School Committee - February 08, 2024

 We're going to have to get creative in just having one additional in order to meet the needs for 11th and 12th.

-And potential theater needs with the new schedule, that secondary adjustment counselor that I spoke of, elementary and social science and science coordinators that really are needed to
+And potential theater needs with the new schedule, that secondary adjustment counselor that I spoke of, elementary social studies and science coordinators that really are needed to help to coordinate our elementary social studies and science.

-We certainly are stretched to the hilt as far as having enough tech support, especially at the elementary level.
+Tech support specialists, we certainly are stretched to the hilt as far as having enough tech support, especially at the elementary level, and then the need for updated curriculum materials for literacy and mathematics.

-We've been supplementing them best we can and trying to realign, but in order to really have a strong,
+We've been supplementing them best we can and trying to realign, but in order to really have a strong curriculum that teachers can rely on, they need to be obviously really aligned to the state standards, and this is long overdue.

-Also, we've been analyzing our elementary literacy approach as well as literacy throughout the district, and our elementary literacy materials are outdated and also do not fully align with the state standards.
+Also, we've been analyzing our elementary literacy approach, as well as literacy throughout the district, and our elementary literacy materials are outdated and also do not fully align with the state standards. they're being supplemented significantly, but having, you know, materials that directly align and are more aligned with the approaches that we are wanting to implement is of great, great benefit to the learning for our students.

 This jeopardizes essential learning in test scores and diminishes Sharon's reputation as a high-performing school district.